spatialos/UnrealGDK/docs/content/interop.md

 You need to use the ICG to generate `.schema` files and type bindings for any new native class or new Blueprint class that you want to replicate (for simplicity we’ll call these “user-defined classes”) representing new features in your game.

 ### How to use the ICG
-As the Interop Code Generator is an plugin for the Unreal toolbar, to use it you must first:
+As the Interop Code Generator is a plugin for the Unreal toolbar, to use it you must first:
 *  build your game project to access the SpatialOS fork of Unreal Engine as well as the Unreal GDK.
 (You do this as part of the [installation and setup](../setup-and-installing.md), swapping the “Starter Project” and its file location for your game’s name and file location.)
-* set up a `DefaultEditorSpatialGDK.ini` file.
-See  [Setting up the Interop Code Generator](#Setting-up-the-Interop-Code-Generator), below.
+* list the classes that you want to create typebindings for in the in the **SpatialOS Unreal GDK** settings in the Unreal Engine 4 Editor.
+For instructions on how to do this, see the guidance on [Setting up the Interop Code Generator](#Setting-up-the-Interop-Code-Generator), below.

 The SpatialOS build of Unreal has an **Interop Codegen** button; on the SpatialOS Unreal GDK toolbar, select **Interop Codegen** to trigger the ICG process: